By Melissa Hartwig Urban

 Whole30 Dining in Salt Lake City

 A high-end American New restaurant using fresh, local, seasonal ingredients.
-This place is date night heaven, but the best part is head chef Phelix Gardner has done a few Whole30s, and has several menu items that are easy to make compliant.
+This place is date night heaven, but the best part is head chef Phelix Gardner has done a few Whole30s, and has several menu items that are easy to make compatible.
 (And if you’re living your food freedom, get the burger as-is, with the brown sugar coated bacon.

 Roots Café (Millcreek)

 The owners are long-time friends of mine, and they do Whole30 breakfast-all-day and lunchtime options like nobody’s business.
-They only cook with EVOO and ghee, their sausage is homemade and Whole30 compliant, and you can order the Eggs Benedict on arugula right off the menu, no substitutions required.
+They only cook with EVOO and ghee, their sausage is homemade and Whole30 compatible, and you can order the Eggs Benedict on arugula right off the menu, no substitutions required.

 Other Whole30-ish Fare and Food Freedom Eats

 This is the perfect date-night or family dinner spot; the patio is lovely, the environment is just the right amount of fancy, and the food is delicious.
-Their Branzino is Whole30 compliant if you sub out the cous-cous, and the Spanish Octopus is a favorite, but I’m really just here for the oysters.
+Their Branzino is Whole30 compatible if you sub out the cous-cous, and the Spanish Octopus is a favorite, but I’m really just here for the oysters.

 All the Coppers are delicious, but Onion has a delicious menu with simple, Whole30-friendly ingredients, and Kitchen has a salmon dish with zoodles right on the menu, and arguably one of the best burgers in the city.